Axentro/spinach/README.md

 To run a spec you can do the following:

+NOTE - if you get a compiler crash while running then use the `--no-debug` flag when running and report the crash to the Crystal devs.
+Depending on what you put in the mapping Proc might cause the compiler to crash.

+e.g `crystal run --no-debug spec/*.cr` or `crystal run spec/individual_file.cr`

+but in general:

 `crystal run spec/*.cr` or `crystal run spec/individual_file.cr`

 if you want to put your specs somewhere else you can also do this: